 Commander-in-Chief Horn: Are there any objections?
-It not, the report of the Committee is adopted, and the Committee not, the report of the Committee discharged with the thanks of the Encampment.
+It not, the report of the Committee is adopted, and the Committee not, the thanks of the Encampment.
+It is so not, the report of the Committee discharged with the thanks of the Encampment.
 It is so ordered